13pixlar/sticky-list/readme.txt

 This will be addressed in a future version of Sticky List.

 **Post image meta fields are not populated when editing an entry**<br>
 When editing an entry that has Wordpress Post Image Field the meta inputs are not populated with existing values.
 This is due to how Gravity Form saves the data.
-This issue *might* be adressed in a future version if requested.
+This issue wont get fixed unless Rocket Genious changes the way it handles these fields.

 == Installation ==